pixie-io/docs.px.dev/content/en/04-tutorials/01-pixie-101/07-kafka-monitoring.md

 ## Kafka Microservice Demo App

-The demo application you deployed in the [Prerequisites](#prerequisites) section has:
+The demo application deployed in the [Prerequisites](#prerequisites) section has three microservices that use Kafka to communicate:

-- A single `order` topic.
+- The `order` service creates orders.
+This service publishes messages to the `order` topic.
-- One producer: the `order` service publishes messages to the `order` topic.
+- The `shipping` service consumes the `order` topic messages and extracts the information needed to ship the items.
+This service is able to consume the `order` topic messages at the rate they are produced.
-- Two consumers: the `shipping` and `invoicing` services consume messages from the `order` topic.
-The `shipping` service is able to consume the order messages at the rate they are produced.
-The `invoicing` service is slower and unable to consume the order messages at the rate they are produced.
+- The `invoicing` service consumes the `order` topic messages and extracts the information needed to send out an invoice.
+This service, when configured with the delay in the Prereqs step, is slower and unable to consume the `order` topic messages at the rate they are produced.

 ::: div image-xl relative
 <svg title='' src='use-case-tutorials/kafka/kafka-microservice-app.png'/>